JuliaMartinezTapia/automation-merge-excels/README.md

 As an example, I provide nine excel spreadsheets named from "Corp 1.xlxs" to "Corp 9.xlxs", that will be merged into the spreadsheet "merged.xlsx" when the code is run.

+Te program will create a new directory "output" within your current directory to store the output excel ("merged.xlsx).

 Hope this program is useful for you.
 Any comment or suggestion will be very good received.

 Julia María Martínez Tapia